 How Can I Console Someone Grieving

-Only the truth is what brings true peace
+Only the truth is what brings true peace and saves

 The Devil Wants to Make Us Liars